 Go to Implementation

 This command lets you jump from a base type or member to any of its end implementations, bypassing intermediate steps in the inheritance chain.
 In other words, it works similar to Go to Derived Symbols but it does not show abstract classes and interfaces.

-To navigate to implementation of a type or type member
+Navigate to implementation of a type or a type member

 Place the caret at a symbol in the code viewer or select the symbol in a tool window.

-- If the symbol has several implementations, they will be listed in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has several implementation, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following: